September 3, 2024

 The years immediately following the bursting of the internet bubble were good ones for value investors as the technology stocks which had been lording it over the rest of the market imploded while the more traditionally value-oriented old economy stocks took their turn to shine.
 My portfolio neatly sidestepped the bursting of the internet bubble and continued to prosper in the early years of the new millennium.

 I have had stretches of weaker performance, usually around recessions or economic slowdowns.
-Over the last 3 years, for instance, a period which covered the global coronavirus pandemic, and a generally brutal time for value stocks in general, my average annual outperformance dropped to 7%.
-As well, during major market declines like we experienced in 2008 and 2020, my portfolio has tended to drop right alongside the market.
+During major market declines like we experienced in 2008 and 2020, my portfolio has tended to drop right alongside the market.
 While I wish it were otherwise, cheap just seems to get cheaper in times like these.
 It is often only in the aftermath that my value stocks truly shine and make up for lost ground.

 Finally, to be completely transparent about everything, my performance numbers are for my stock portfolio only.
 From time to time, depending on how nervous I’ve felt, I’ve dabbled in put options on the S&P 500 or built up a pile of cash on the side.
 Any gains or losses from these activities have not been included in my portfolio results.

-Apart from the occasional misguided foray into various hedging strategies, my portfolio has always been made up entirely of a basket of hand-picked, undervalued, mostly small cap stocks.
-Canada is my home market and has always been the core of the portfolio, but I’ve ventured abroad at times, investing in Hong Kong, the UK and, of course, the US.
+Apart from the occasional misguided foray into various hedging strategies, my portfolio has always been made up entirely of a concentrated basket of hand-picked, undervalued, mostly smaller company stocks.
+Although more recently, as my portfolio has grown in size, I’ve been forced to move up the market cap spectrum.
+Canada is my home market and until recently always formed the core of my portfolio, but I’ve ventured abroad at times, investing in Hong Kong, the UK and lately, the US.
 Through those exchanges I’ve owned companies that were even more far flung.
 An unfortunate purchase of a Ukrainian egg farming company, just before hostilities broke out in that country, springs to mind.
+Regardless of which market I find myself in or which market cap segment I chose to focus on, I find that the same universal value principles apply and I seem to enjoy similar levels of outperformance.

 I’ve always followed a basic, value-oriented investment discipline.
 I seek out fundamentally sound companies that are profitable or have a history of profitability and are trading at a low price relative to those earnings.
 I eschew companies that are carrying too much debt and I like to seek out companies that seem to have a credible plan for the future.
 This leaves the field pretty wide open to consider all manner of potential investments.

-While I’ve had the occasional bigger success, most of my gains have come from a steady stream of 2 or maybe 3 baggers (stocks that double or triple in price).
+While I’ve had the occasional bigger successes, most of my gains have come from a steady stream of 50%, 100% or 200% gainers.
 I’ve run a concentrated portfolio by mutual fund standards but not so concentrated that one investment could make or break the portfolio.
-I’ll typically own between 10 and 15 stocks in a variety of industries and not infrequently from a variety of countries.
+I’ll typically own between 8 and 15 stocks in a variety of industries and not infrequently from a variety of countries.
 I gravitate towards small cap stocks but as my portfolio has grown, I find myself moving more into the mid and even large cap end of the spectrum.

 I’ve loved the thrill of discovering hidden value in all the far-flung corners of the market.
 From lighting fixtures to industrial abrasives.
 From struggling clothing retailers to software resellers.
 From lumber distributors to vaccines for fish farming.
 If it’s cheap, I’ll buy it.